Ochsner Health Visitor Policy

-COVID-19 Negative Adult patients: Patients are allowed to have one visitor per day between the hours of 8am and 6pm.
+COVID-19 Negative Adult patients: Patients are allowed to have one visitor PER DAY at a time between the hours of 8am- 6pm

-COVID-19 Negative Minor patients: Patients are allowed to have two visitors per day, with one allowed 24/7.
+COVID-19 Negative Minor patients: Patients are allowed to have two visitors at a time, with one allowed 24/7.

 Special Circumstances: Under the following circumstances visitor exceptions/extensions will be made to allow family members to be present 24 hours per day.

 Vendor Presence: Vendors should remain virtual unless in person vendor presence is required during an operative procedure.

 All other in person vendor visits are prohibited.
 Sales meetings and/or equipment demonstrations will remain virtual.